grantcolley/dotnetwhat/README.md

 `ConfigureAwait(true)` does nothing meaninglful, except to explicitly show not using `ConfigureAwait(false)` is intentional e.g. to silence static analysis warnings.

 ##### `async/await` Scheduling
-Three core concepts involved in async/await scheduling in .NET:
-- `SynchronizationContext` — “After an `await`, do I need to resume on a specific thread?”
-- `TaskScheduler` — “Who schedules my continuation?”
-- **ThreadPool / Threads** — “Where does code actually execute?”

-Understanding how these three interact fully explains where your async code runs and why.
+In `async/await`, these three concepts answer slightly different scheduling questions and understanding how these three interact fully explains where your async code runs and why.

-`SynchronizationContext` — “After an `await`, do I need to resume on a specific thread?”
-If a `SynchronizationContext.Current` exists the runtime captures it and resumes the continuation through that context.

-`TaskScheduler` — “Who schedules my continuation?”
-If no `SynchronizationContext` exists `await` falls back to the `TaskScheduler.Default` and continuation runs on a ThreadPool thread.
+- `SynchronizationContext` — “Where should my continuation run?”
+\
+Represents an execution environment, often associated with a particular thread.
+UI frameworks use it to ensure code after an await can return to the UI thread.
+By default, await captures the current SynchronizationContext when one exists. `ConfigureAwait(false)` generally says, “I don't need to return to this context.”

+- `TaskScheduler` — “How should Tasks be scheduled?”
+\
+`TaskScheduler` is used by the Task Parallel Library to decide where/how a Task executes. `TaskScheduler.Default` schedules work onto the ThreadPool.

+- `ThreadPool / Threads` — “What actually executes the code?”
+\
+Importantly, `async` does not mean “run on another thread.”
+For true asynchronous I/O, while you're awaiting the operation, no thread needs to sit there waiting.
+Once the operation completes, its continuation gets scheduled somewhere appropriate.
 **ThreadPool / Threads** — “Where does code actually execute?”
 	- **Threads** are the physical execution units of your program which includes:
 		 - Stack
 		 - CPU core
 		 - Instruction execution.
 	- **ThreadPool** is a shared pool of worker threads, dynamically sized and optimized for short-lived work, and used by `Async` continuations and `Task.Run`.

 >  [!Note]
 >